 Enterprise Content Management (ECM)

-Enterprise Content Management (ECM) consists of processes, tools, and technologies to support the effective and efficient organization and and management of content throughout the content life cycle, from creation to archive.
+Enterprise Content Management (ECM) consists of processes, tools, and technologies to support the effective and efficient organization and management of content throughout the content life cycle, from creation to archive.

 Key ECM solution components include: